labbces/ContFree-NGS/data/README.md

 This dataset contains 1.000 paired-end reads in fastq format, which 800 reads come from `SP80-3280`, a genotype of Sugarcane spp. ([SRR1774134](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR1774134)), 150 reads come from the bacteria `Acinetobacter baumanii` ([SRR12763742](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR12763742)) and 50 reads come from the fungus `Aspergillus fumigatus` ([DRR289670](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=DRR289670)).

-## Generating the contaminated Sugarcane dataset

-To generate the contaminated Sugarcane dataset, we did the following steps:

-* Download of the reads above from the `Sequence Read Archive database`;
-* Convert the reads from `.sra` to `fastq` using `sratoolkit`;
-* Quality control of the reads, trimming reads with quality Q>20 and removing illumina adapters;
-* Concatenate 800 reads from SP80-3280, 150 reads from Acinetobacter baumanii and 50 reads from Aspergillus fumigatus

 ## Taxonomic classification file

 To assess the contamination of a NGS dataset, `ContFree-NGS` requires a taxonomic classification file.
 It can be generated with a taxonomic classification tool, such as Kraken2 (Wood et al., 2019), Kaiju (Menzel et al., 2016), CLARK (Ounit et al., 2015), Centrifuge (Kim et al., 2016) and others.